marţi, 3 februarie

 -

-13:43 Bach - Partita for Violin No. 2 (BWV 1004)Celebrated German violinist Isabelle Faust performs J. S. Bach’s Partita No. 2 in D minor (BWV 1004).
+13:57 Bach - Violin Sonata No. 3 (BWV 1005)Celebrated German violinist Isabelle Faust performs J. S. Bach’s Sonata No. 3 in C major (BWV 1005).
 The work is part of the composer’s well-known Sonatas and Partitas for Solo Violin (BWV 1001-1006).
-Partita No. 2 is made up of four dance movements, concluded by its famous Chaconne, a monumental piece within the violin repertoire.
-In this Chaconne, Bach develops a series of continuous variations from a theme, exploring a complex range of harmonic possibilities.
+Sonata No. 3 includes an extensive fugue in which Bach employs many contrapuntal techniques.
+In this wonderful performance, Faust shows her mastery of Bach’s technically challenging piece.
 This performance was recorded at St. Thomas Church in Leipzig, Germany, in 2020.

 -